Understanding the Context

 The Fateful Night: November 9, 1989

-The Aftermath and German Reunification
+The Aftermath of WW II and the German Reunification

 Legacy and Lessons Learned